I can’t always say I have had a passion.

 Truth be told my focus changed every two years because I really wasn’t sure what I wanted to do.
 Then something changed.

-I realized I needed to take some action – which was being an entrepreneur.
-Helping others, problem solving and dealing with challenges – all characteristics of entrepreneurs – was what I was searching for.
+I realized I needed to take some action – which for me meant being an entrepreneur.
+Helping others, starting my first blog, problem-solving and dealing with challenges – all characteristics of entrepreneurs – was what I was searching for.

 See also: Are You an Entrepreneur?